dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

   token_split_texts += token_splitter.split_text(text)
 ```

-2. Embedding & Indexing: These text chunks are then converted into dense vector embeddings using a sentence transformer model.
-ChromaDB is used as the vector store, with SentenceTransformerEmbeddingFunction handling the embedding process.
+### 2. Embedding & Indexing:
+The text chunks are then converted into dense vector embeddings using a sentence transformer model.
+[ChromaDB](https://www.trychroma.com/) is used as the vector store, with `SentenceTransformerEmbeddingFunction` handling the embedding process.

 ```python
 import chromadb